The 7 Essential Qualities of a Physician

 Having a strong work ethic means you dedicate 100% of yourself to your work every day, regardless of how tired you are or what is going on in your personal life.
 While this quality will help you succeed in any field, it is especially essential to the practice of medicine.
 Every day brings a new challenge.
 Even if you don’t know what those challenges will be, you’ll have to be ready to face them.
 Preparation is time consuming, but you must put in the effort if you want to succeed.

 Physicians need to have encyclopedic medical knowledge that can be recalled at a moment’s notice.
 They also have to stay on top of the latest medical news and trends, which could contradict something that was learned way back in medical school.
 In other words, as advancements are made in the field, you’ll have to learn new information that enhances or counters what you’ve already committed to memory.
-At AUA, ED is available to help you develop methods to retain that knowledge and apply relevant information quickly.
+Though we can offer you some great tips right now on how to retain more and read faster, the EED is available for AUA students to help them develop methods to retain that knowledge and apply relevant information quickly.

 Humility and confidence work as a complementary pair.
 With your patients and colleagues, you must be approachable and available.
 This means that despite time limitations and over-scheduling, your patient never feels rushed.
 Hear everything he or she has to say without preemptively voicing your diagnosis.
 You must also be willing to admit when you’re unsure about something and especially willing to ask questions.
 A physician is a lifelong learner and these situations should strengthen your resolve.

 Related: A Student’s Perspective on How a Little Personality Goes a Long Way